-Entering The Street (the main village road) at the west end, you will first see the Mansion House on your right, then Martins and The Old Rectory to your left, and Holmwood, Barn Cottage and The Old Post Office to your right (see pictures below).
+Entering The Street (the historic centre of Thakeham parish) at the west end, you will first see the Mansion House on your right, then Oakridge – previously named Martins – and The Old Rectory to your left, and Holmwood, Barn Cottage and The Old Post Office to your right (see pictures below).

-A little further on, you see the eastward perspective down The Street which recurs in many Edwardian and Georgian postcards and remains a popular view for artists and photographers today (see below, & our picture archive pages for more examples).
+A little further on, you see the eastward perspective down The Street which recurs in many Edwardian and Georgian postcards and remains a popular view for artists and photographers today (see below, and our Places of Interest pages for more examples).

 The dwellings included in the photos above are the Old Forge, Cootes, the 3-storey Workhouse (burned down in the C20th and replaced by smaller cottages), Mouse and Bottom Cottages and Fran Cottage on the left, and the White Lion Inn on the right (tucked out of sight is Appletree Cottage, just above the Inn).